Weifan-Lu/weifan-lu.github.io/index.md

 **[2021.12] AGU at New Orleans (online)**

 **[2021.10] First-authored paper at [GJI](https://academic.oup.com/gji/article/228/3/1763/6413993?login=true)**\
-This paper focuses on dynamic earthquake sequence and we develop a method to determine the fault geometry
+This paper focuses on the dynamic earthquake sequence, and we develop a method to determine the fault geometry

 **[2021.09] Co-authored paper at [EPSL](https://www.sciencedirect.com/science/article/pii/S0012821X21003216?via%3Dihub)**\
 I am in charge of earthquake detection and seismicity analysis